 The first lessons, The Top 10 Reasons to Retire in Panama is below.

-These are the 8 topics:
+These are some of the topics:

 > Cost of Living in Panama